Chase-Percy/cpdev/content/algorithms/a_star.md

 {{< whiteLine >}}

 ### Controls:
-- Left-click to place/remove black blocks
+- Click on blocks to replace and remove them
-- Right-click on the red or green block then click to place them again
+- Clicking on the red/green blocks will allow you to move them
-- Scroll wheel down to rotate